777arc/textbook/content/link_budgets.rst

 Antenna Gains
 #####################

 Transmit and receive antenna gains are crucial for calculating link budgets.
-What is the antenna gaining, you might ask?
-Power!
-You might see it referred to as antenna power gain, and it is an indication of how strongly an antenna can send or receive a signal.
+What is the antenna gain, you might ask?
+It indicates the directivity of the antenna.
+You might see it referred to as antenna power gain, but don't let that mislead you, the only way for an antenna to have a higher gain is to direct energy in a more focused region.

-Gains will be depicted in dB (unit-less).
-(Feel free to learn or remind yourself why dB is unitless for our scenario in the :ref:`noise-chapter` chapter.)
+Gains will be depicted in dB (unit-less); feel free to learn or remind yourself why dB is unit-less for our scenario in the :ref:`noise-chapter` chapter.
 Typically, antennas are either omnidirectional, meaning their power radiates in all directions, or directional, meaning their power radiates in a specific direction.
 If they are omnidirectional their gain will be 0 dB to 3 dB.
-A directional antenna can have a gain anywhere up to 50 dB or so.
+A directional antenna will have a higher gain, usually 5 dB or higher, and anywhere up to 60 dB or so.

 .. image:: ../_static/antenna_gain_patterns.png
    :scale: 80 %